sillsdev/appbuilder-buildengine-api/README.md

 sil-appbuilder-secrets/APP_ENV/buildengine_api/ssh/id_rsa.pub
 ```

-Jenkins is used to initiate jobs that can build the application and/or publish them to the Google Play Store.
+CodeBuild is used to initiate jobs that can build the application and/or publish them to the Google Play Store.
-The system can be set up so that one instance of Jenkins performs both of these tasks or it can be configured to perform only one
-of the two functions, allowing another instance of Jenkins to perform the other.
-For a typical development
-environment, the same Jenkins instance will be used for both, so both sets of keys described below should be
-included.

-If the credentials being saved here are to support a system that will build the application using AppBuilder:
+The credentials being saved here are to support a system that will build the application using AppBuilder:

 * Create the following folders in [AWS S3](https://console.aws.amazon.com/s3/home)
 ```